Legislative Update #6, February 24, 2019

 HB 307: CRIMINAL SEXUAL CONTACT WITH A MINOR PENALTY

 This bill is sponsored by Kelly Fajardo (R) from Valencia County.
 It proposes to increase the penalties for criminal sexual penetration perpetrated against a child; increase the penalties for criminal sexual contact of a minor; and amend sections of the sex offender registration and notification act.
 The SORNA amendments are generally cleanup language but there is a provision that would increase the notification requirement imposed on county sheriffs.
 Currently sheriffs are required to notify schools and other child-care providers within a one-mile radius.
 This bill would increase that requirement to a five-mile radius of the registrant’s address.
 LJC opposes the legislation.
+As we reported above, this bill is likely dead for this session but it too is likely to return.

 HB 342: CRIMINAL JUSTICE REFORM